The man himself.

 - When "Futurama" aired on FOX there was always a different segment from a classic animated cartoon seen on the giant television screen.

 - Distinctive Appearances: Groening has a theory that characters are made memorable by a recognizable silhouette.
 He implies this rule with his own characters as well, specifically Bart Simpson's hairline to name one.

 - Does This Remind You of Anything?: Many plots of The Simpsons and Futurama are actually parodies of certain films, TV shows, novels or historical events.

-- Innuendos and allusions to drugs and sexual topics can be spotted too.
+- Innuendos and allusions to very adult stuff can be spotted too.

 - Early-Installment Weirdness: